keboola/connection-docs/transformations/snowflake/index.md

 ;
 {% endhighlight %}

-The implicit cast doesn't not work for `ARRAY`, `OBJECT` and `VARIANT` types, so the following code:
+The implicit cast does not work for the `ARRAY`, `OBJECT` and `VARIANT` types, so the following code:

 {% highlight sql %}
 CREATE OR REPLACE TABLE "test" (ID VARCHAR, TM TIMESTAMP, NUM NUMERIC, OBJ OBJECT);